CBD for Dog Seizures | Naturally Managing Seizures in Dogs

 Epilepsy is typically categorized in two ways: Idiopathic epilepsy, also called primary epilepsy and symptomatic epilepsy.
 Idiopathic epilepsy has no identifiable cause and is often a genetic issue, while symptomatic epilepsy occurs when there is an identifiable underlying brain lesion or metabolic cause, like the ones mentioned above.
 Idiopathic epilepsy can be inherited in many breeds, however, it can occur in any breed or mixed breed, according to the American Kennel Club.

-What To Do If Your Dog Is Seizing
+What To Do If Your Dog Has a Seizure

 The first thing to remember when your dog is having a seizure is to stay calm.
 Do not try to move the dog unless they are in an unsafe area (for example, if they are laying on the edge of a dock over water or are near a fire).
 If you must move the dog, try to move them from their hind legs or hips.